drand/drand/docs/SPECS.md

 reach the current round according to the local clock.
 As soon as a new beacon is aggregated, nodes look if the round corresponds to the current round, and if not, prepare to broadcast their next partial signatures.

+**Example**:
+* Period is 30s, genesis time = 10
+* Beacon for round 1 generated at T = 10
+* Beacon for round 2 generated at T = 40
+* Outage of multiple honest nodes for 70s
+* When the honest nodes are back online, it's time T = 40+70 = 110
+  + Beacons round 3 (T=70), round 4 (T=100) should have been generated in the
+    meantime
+* When the nodes come back online, they try to sync with each other
+  + They all see all nodes only have the beacon round 2 as the "head" of the chain
+  + Therefore, they go into "catchup mode"
+* Nodes send a partial beacon for round 3 at time T = 100 (+ some delta for syncing)
+* As soon as a node has enough partial beacon for round 3, he creates the final beacon for round 4
+  + It then moves to the next round automatically, since round 4 is still in the past
+* All nodes continue on this mode until all have the round 4 as their heads and as long the the current time is less than T=130, since that corresponds to round 5
+* All nodes wait for the round 5 as usual.

 #### Syncing